The Chicken and the Egg - Which came First? An Accurate, but Not Very Serious Analysis

 The Evolution of Chickens and Chicken Eggs

 Where do chickens come from?
-And don't say from eggs, or we'll be back to square one.
+And don't say from eggs, or we'll be back to square one!
 Chickens are birds, and birds have a long evolutionary history dating back to the time of the dinosaurs.
 Indeed the prevailing current opinion (and my own strongly held belief) is that birds evolved from dinosaurs.
-Certainly many if not all dinosaurs laid eggs so these eggs came before chickens or chicken-like birds, but as I've already declared under 'Basic Assumptions', that's just not good enough.
+Certainly many if not all dinosaurs laid eggs so these eggs came before chickens or chicken-like birds, but as I've already declared under 'Basic Assumptions', that's just not good enough for a worthwhile debate.
 Of course eggs of some description came before chickens, so we must limit this specifically to chicken eggs.
 So let us return to relatively recent times and the most recent evolutionary change which led to a chicken.

 The modern chicken is believed to have evolved from the jungle fowl of Asia.
 But which jungle fowl?
 There are two species, the red jungle fowl and the grey jungle fowl and some recent genetic evidence suggests that the domestic chicken may actually be a cross between the two species - a hybrid.
 If so, this may have some relevance to our question as we shall see under 'The Argument for the Egg.'